Therapy Dog Commercial Services

 Pet Service Providers

-As a pet service provider, you will want to consider reaching our audience– an audience of dog owners desiring to prepare their dog to pass the therapy dog registration process.
+As a pet service provider, you will want to consider reaching our audience– an audience of dog owners desiring to prepare their dogs to pass the therapy dog registration process.

-You have several options to reach our population through website advertising, email and newsletter advertising and as a guest speaker at one of our three-hour classes taught at various colleges in selected areas of the country.
-The class is called Rudy On Rounds: How To Become a Qualified Therapy Dog Handler.
+You have several options to reach our population through website advertising, email, and newsletter advertising and as a guest speaker at one of our three-hour classes taught at various colleges in selected areas of the country.
+The course is called How to Certify Your Pet as a Therapy Dog.

-Rudy on Rounds offers the public an unbiased and objective education on the qualifications and resource options available to become a handler.
-To our knowledge, there is no class that provides this objective and simpliied understanding of the field of pet therapy, nor incorporates a unique marketing strategy that reaches thousands of people in the community that have thought about animal therapy volunteering but have not taken the next step
+This class offers the public an unbiased and objective education on the qualifications and resource options available to become a handler.
+To our knowledge, no course provides this objective and simplified understanding of the field of pet therapy, nor incorporates a unique marketing strategy that reaches thousands of people in the community that have thought about animal therapy volunteering but have not taken the next step